Using Hook with Curio

 links (rather than hook://file/

-links), you can follow the following simple steps to add a custom script for Curio.
+links), you perform the following steps to add a custom script for Curio:

 tell application "Curio"